nucypher/nucypher/docs/source/staking/best_practices.rst

         $ nucypher --config-path

-    The worker database and peer metadata can be
+    The worker database and peer metadata can be found in the nucypher configuration root

     .. code-block:: bash